hyprsoftcorp/Webhooks/README.md

 # Webhooks
-This is an implementation of a standalone generic publish/subscribe notification system using webhooks and Hangfire.
+This is an implementation of a standalone generic publish/subscribe notification system using webhooks and Hangfire as an event dispatcher.

 Documentation: [https://webhooks.hyprsoft.com/](https://webhooks.hyprsoft.com/)